nest/nestml/doc/pynestml_toolchain/back.rst

 regarded and conditional branching occurs.
-This problem becomes more apparent when dealing with expressions: While the overall form of the AST is restructured to be more NEST affine, individual elements remain untouched and are still represented in PyNestML syntax.
+This problem becomes more apparent when dealing with expressions: While the overall form of the AST is restructured to be more NEST affine, individual elements remain untouched and are still represented in PyNESTML syntax.
 However, certain details such as the used physical units are not supported by NEST.
 It is therefore required to transform atomic elements such as variables and constants to an appropriate representation in NEST.
 Moreover, in a single model it may be necessary to represent a certain element in different ways, cf. `Figure 3.11 <#fig3.11>`__.
 Consequently, it is not possible to simply modify the AST to use appropriate references and definitions.
-PyNestML solves this problem by using an ad-hoc solution as implemented in the *ExpressionPrettyPrinter* class.
+PyNESTML solves this problem by using an ad-hoc solution as implemented in the *ExpressionPrettyPrinter* class.
 Mostly used whenever expressions have to be printed, this class is able to generate a handed over AST object in a specified syntax.
 Similar to the type deriving